- Somaliland: Turkish Mediator in Talks with Somalia Meets President, Opposition Party Chiefs

 As the reconstituted Central Bank of Somalia fully assumes its monetary policy responsibilities, some of the existing money transfer companies are expected in the near future to seek licenses so as to develop into full-fledged commercial banks.

-You are not aloneWe have 161 guests and 2 members online
+You are not aloneWe have 1295 guests online